Can Rosemary Improve Your Memory?

 Lavender oil had a sedative effect on volunteers

-The volunteers (and I) then took a test which was designed to test their prospective memory.
-It’s a clever test with many layers so you never quite know what’s being tested.
+The volunteers (and I) then took a test that was designed to test their prospective memory.
+It's a clever test with many layers so you never quite know what's being tested.

 My marks were squarely average.

 The volunteers in the room with the rosemary infusion did statistically significantly better than those in the control room but lavender caused a significant decrease in performance.
 Lavender is traditionally associated with sleep and sedation.

 Was the lavender sending our volunteers to sleep and decreasing their performance?
 How could vaporize essential oils possibly have this effect?